Lab 8 min read

 https://docs.astro.build

-Example
+Display Example

 Features

-• Caching Function: Once retrieved, information is cached locally.
+• Caching Function: Caches retrieved information locally.

-• Responsive: Supports both desktop and mobile.
+• Responsive: Adaptable to both desktop and mobile.

 Horizontal Rule